yeatmanlab/preK-MEG/analysis/erp/README.md

     - `prek_contrast_conds.py` makes across-subject-average STCs (separately
       for pre- and post-camp recordings) for each pairwise condition contrast.

+    - `script-not-yet-written.py` makes group comparison STCs between the top and bottom half of the participant cohort, as determined by letter-name and letter-sound awareness of both uppercase and lowercase glyphs (this data stored in `../behavioral/LetterKnowledge.csv`).
+This group comparison is done only for the pre-camp MEG recordings.

     - `prek_contrast_prepost.py` makes post-camp-minus-pre-camp,
       across-subject-average STCs for each condition and for each pairwise condition contrast.